 The Buda Hills is a wonderful retreat from city life and a great opportunity for a rest bite from the hustle and bustle to stretch your legs in nature.
 There are many hiking trails throughout the woods with a comfortable ascent making it an easy enough hike for all the family to enjoy.

 You can join an organized tour taking you along the trails to visit caves and old quarries.
 Or you could easily go solo by taking public transport from the city center.
-It will only cost you next to nothing to get the bus from the city center to where the Green Hill area starts.
+Getting the bus from the city center to where the Green Hill area starts will only cost you next to nothing.